99robots/wpsite-post-status-notifications/readme.txt

 1. Sample Email by Post Status Notification Plugin

 == Changelog ==

+= 3.1.0 = 2018-06-14
+* ADDED: From Name for notification emails.
+Previously the name was defaulted to use WordPress.
+Now it fetches the Site Name, and it can be changed as per the user's choice.
+* Made compatible with WordPress 4.9.6

 = 3.0.4 = 2017-06-11
 * FIXED: Improved code quality and checked for non set variables